dezeroku/network_layout/README.md

 |            |       | WAN router |

 Currently Raspberry Pi 4 (8GB RAM variant) is used as a main router.
-It's paired with two TP-Link UE300 USB-Ethernet adapters (RTL8153), one is used for WAN, the other for AP Router.
+It's paired with TP-Link UE300 USB-Ethernet adapter (RTL8153), used for WAN.

 It does all the heavy lifting in this setup: